 According to campaign Labour Behind The Label, approximately 80% of garment workers are women aged 18-35.
 Many have children and families to provide for and are the main income earners.
 In Bangladesh, this main income equates to around 5,000 takas ($97) per month.

-Labour Behind the Label’s report into garment factory working conditions in Cambodia found that poor ventilation and heat, lack of access to water, overwork and chemical exposure in the factories lead to frequent fainting and malnutrition among workers.
+Labour Behind the Label’s report into garment factory working conditions in Cambodia found that poor ventilation and heat, lack of access to water, overwork, and chemical exposure in the factories lead to frequent fainting and malnutrition among workers.

-Then there’s the real and present threat of death, as shown by devastating disasters like the 2012 garment factory fires in Pakistan and the collapse of the Rana Plaza factory in Bangladesh.
+Then there’s the real and present threat of death, as shown by devastating disasters like the 2013 garment factory fires in Pakistan and the collapse of the Rana Plaza factory in Bangladesh.
 80% of the 1,129 people killed when the factory crumbled were women, along with a number of children.

 Rana Plaza was a shocking wake-up call for the fashion industry.
 It put a glaring spotlight on unethical and dangerous third world labour practices.
 Since then, many clothing brands have attempted to better control and influence their supply chain.
 However, there are still dozens of Australian labels (and international brands) that don’t know or don’t care who makes their product and under what conditions.

-Brands for women
+Brands for and by women

 If you’re looking to take your conscious consumerism a step further, there are a plethora of brands that actively support and empower female workers.
-It’s also worth mentioning that all of the brands below make beautiful clothing and accessories that rival any high street chain.
+It’s also worth mentioning that all of the brands below make beautiful clothing and accessories that rival any high street chain!